adamluckydo/ontology/Buddhism.md

-# The Descent into Buddhism
+# Buddhism

-## Who am I, what is this article

-I always liked mazes as a kid.
-I particularly liked the challenge of not putting pen to paper until I had them solved.
-Although seeing how tall I could stack the incorrect paths in my head probably had unintended consequences, since my math teachers always complained that I never showed my work.
-But to me, what mattered wasn't _how_ I solved the problem, it was that I _did_ solve the problem, and maybe, just a bit, being the type of guy who _could_ solve the problem.

-But sometime around 2016, while in college (coincidentally around the time I was forced to start making my own life decisions), my mind decided to raise a problem of a much greater magnitude:

-"What is the meaning of life?"

-To ask that genuinely is almost laughable.
-But why?
-Its ubiquity?
-The unspoken agreement that it's unsolvable?
-An implicit assumption that meaning isn't real?
-The otherwise intolerable tension of existential dread?
-Or maybe because to even ask the question is to be unwell.
-For whatever reason, I had never taken the question seriously.
-Some part of my mind had considered it inoperable, off-limits from actual contemplation.
-But now, I reasoned:

-"If I have to start deciding how I want to live my life, I obviously have to make the right decisions.
-And if I don't know what's actually meaningful, how can I know which decisions are the right ones?"

-The question pittered around in the back of my head for a couple of years, and I eventually settled on an answer that suited me just fine: "The meaning of life is to find a meaning in life".
-I didn't actually land on a specific meaning for myself at the time, but satisfaction at my own recursive prowess kept me placated.

-Fast-forward to 2020: Covid hit, I was utterly isolated, and I experienced a freak injury that made sitting painful and prevented me from feeling anything from sex.
-Fortuitously, a friend had recently introduced me to the Waking Up app.
-And, being the goody two-shoes student I am, instead of drowning my pain in booze or treats, I turned to investigating the nature of my own experience.

-After all, if I was so smart, why wasn't I happy?

-Turns out, this rabbit hole was one I wasn't getting out of.

-___

-The Waking Up app was cool; for the first time ever I got to hear people who seemed similarly interested in peeking below the surface of life.
-The app showcased a wide variety of perspectives and teachings, but most fell short of what I was looking for.
-I wanted _answers_, damnit.

-After listening to the series on Stoicism, I had just about had it.
-I remember sharing my review with my sister: "Very solid coping mechanisms for nerds".
-I'm so glad that they have a way to cope with reality, but what actually _is_ reality?

-Finally, I stumbled upon a section of the app called "The Path of Insight"; a series of Buddha Dharma talks by Joseph Goldstein.
-At first, it sounded like a bunch of religious dogma: "Be kind to thy neighbor" and whatnot.
-But as I continued hitting play, I started realizing something: "Wait, this is actually a science?
-Of subjective experience?
-And not only is it a science, but it's a _solved_ science?
-The Buddha just _has_ the answers, and it turns out those answers solve suffering for good?!?"
-I was still suspicious, but Buddhism seemed to be on an entirely different level of insight, practicality, and scientific rigor from anything else on the app.

-Over the course of the next three years (we are now at the present date): I've read a scary number of opinions from meditators on Twitter, meditated a decent amount myself, taken some illicit substances, accidentally thrown my psyche into a state of immense suffering lasting for 3 months, discovered Rob Burbea (<3), recovered mentally, pieced together a coherent picture of the Buddha's teachings, and worked to reconcile them with my own life experience.

-Now I want to create the resources I wish I had had three years ago.
-Specifically: A straightforward explanation of Buddhism that captures the Buddha's ontology, a series of practical arguments for and against personally adopting the practice of Buddhism, and a presentation of ontology that neither accepts Buddhism as unquestionable fact nor disregards its findings.

-___

-So back to this article: It's actually going to be three:

-1. This one, in which I try to explain the Buddha's most central realizations and what they entail, succinctly but clearly, in fully English terms.
-2. An article where I address arguments for and against Buddhism in order to clear up common misconceptions and explain how I currently relate to it.
-3. An article where I outline my current beliefs, specifically relating to the importance of attention, intention, ontology, and desire.
+This is the second section of a 4-part series.
+For context on why I'm writing this, check out [part one](Introduction.md).

+I haven't yet come across an explanation of Buddhism that explains it in a digestible way for the average western layman.
+When I say "digestible", I mean a few things:

+- Only English: English-speaking people who don't know Sanskrit or Pali are not aided by the use of terms from those languages.
+If any term dosn't have a good English translation, I think it's better to describe it in English than to give up and continue using a non-English term that could be misused or misinterpreted.

+- Conceptual Explanations: Buddhism, unlike other religions, does not depend on supernatural deities to fill in any blanks.
+Instead, the "religion" (which is really better described as a science or practice) is based on concepts that are able to be directly comprehended.
+I think explaining those concepts is key to painting an accurate picture of Buddhism as a whole.

+- Clarity on Practices & Goals: So many overviews of Buddhism never reveal how the Buddha taught people to practice, nor what the end goal of practice is.
+I'm going to err on the other side, since I think the goals of Buddhism are what differentiate it most from other practices andbelief systems.

 Before we begin, a disclaimer: I am not a Buddhist scholar, but I have done my best to emphasize only things the Buddha himself actually taught.
 I'm intentionally not going to go into arguments against any of his claims here, and I'm also not going to emphasize the nicer aspects of the Buddha's teachings (e.g. the Jhanas, cultivating love and generosity, etc.).
 I want the Buddha's implicit ontology to come through as clearly as possible, and I explicitly don't want to blunt that impact.
 Please, _PLEASE_ do not take any of this as meditation advice.
-Instead, stay tuned for the next articles `:)`
+Instead, stay tuned for the next parts `:)`

-## Who the Buddha was
+## The Buddha's Story

+Date: 5th century BC (~2500 years ago)

+Location: The Indo-Gangetic Plain (North India)

+Dominant religion: Vedic Brahmanism (precursor to Hinduism)

 The Buddha (given name: Siddhartha Gautama) was born to royalty.
 The story goes: Siddhartha's parents sheltered him so he wouldn't be exposed to the painful aspects of life and could instead rule from a position of comfort.
 However, at the young age of 29, he finally left the palace and bore witness to the suffering of others.
 Specifically, he saw an elderly person, a diseased person, a corpse, and a wandering ascetic.
 Siddhartha realized: